mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Stims (TL8): These relieve fatigue, although at a cost.
 A Traveller who uses stims removes Fatigue (see page 80) but also sustains one point of damage.
 If stims are used repeatedly without natural sleep in between, the user suffers a cumulative additional point of damage every time (so, on the second use, two points of damage are sustained, on the third, three points and so on).
 Costs Cr50 per dose.

-**DRUGS** There are several drugs (or ‘meds’) in standard use.
+**DRUGS** There are several drugs (or 'meds') in standard use.

-Anagathics (TL15): These slow the user’s ageing process.
+Anagathics (TL15): These slow the user's ageing process.
 Synthetic anagathics become possible at TL15 but there are natural spices and other rare compounds that have comparable effects.
 Anagathics are illegal or heavily controlled on many worlds.
 One dose must be taken each month to maintain the anti- aging effect.
 They cost Cr20000 per dose.

 Anti-rad (TL8): Anti-rad drugs must be administered before or immediately (within 10 minutes) after radiation exposure.
 They absorb up to 100 rads per dose.
 A Traveller may only use anti-rad drugs once per day – taking any more causes permanent END damage of 1D per dose.
 Costs Cr1000 per dose.

-Combat Drugs (TL10): Combat drugs increase reaction times and improve a body’s responses to trauma.
+Combat Drugs (TL10): Combat drugs increase reaction times and improve a body's responses to trauma.
 A Traveller using combat drugs gains DM+4 to all Initiative rolls.
 They also gain a free Reaction every round with no penalty applied and reduces all damage sustained by -2 points.
 The drug kicks in around 20 seconds (three rounds) after ingestion or injection and lasts for around 10 minutes.
 When the drug wears off, the user is Fatigued (see page 80).
 Combat drugs cost Cr1000 per dose.

 Fast Drug (TL10): Also called Hibernation, this drug puts the user into a state akin to suspended animation, slowing their metabolic rate down to a ratio of 60:1 – a subjective day for the user is actually two months.
 Fast drug is normally used to prolong life support reserves or as a cheap substitute for a cryoberth.
 Fast drug costs Cr200 per dose.

 Medicinal Drugs (TL5+): Includes vaccines, antitoxins and antibiotics.
 They range in cost from Cr5 to several thousand Credits, depending on the rarity and complexity.
 Medicinal drugs require the Medic skill to use properly – using the wrong drug can be worse than doing nothing.

-Most sensors are designed to be plugged into a computer system but can display the data directly to the user on built-in screens or by feeding it to the user’s suit display.
+Most sensors are designed to be plugged into a computer system but can display the data directly to the user on built-in screens or by feeding it to the user's suit display.

 ##### sensors